bbhunter/brutas/README.md

 * `brutas-http-files-extensions-common.txt` - common file extensions
 * `brutas-http-files-extensions-less.txt` - less common extensions
+* `brutas-http-files-bigquery-github-*.csv` - file names that might be helpful e.g. in IIS short name enumeration, cleaned up of obvious uniques and garbage to reduce file size, in case of JSON, YML and XML at least two occurrences, otherwise untouched
 * `brutas-http-discovery-*.txt` - HTTP paths/params useful in fuzzing Web applications, generated with subclasses of `main.HttpWords` *)
 * `brutas-ports-tcp-http.txt` - common and not that obvious HTTP ports
 * `brutas-ports-tcp-internal.txt` - list of TCP services that may come up internally